Altoviti: History, art, and culture

 Their sister Clarice Sacchetti married her cousin Luigi Altoviti.
 Luigi was known as a skillful politician and became a senator as his father Alberto Altoviti or grandfathers Roberto Acciaioli and Niccolò Berardi, of the house of the Bosonids Counts of Marsi, before him.
 Their son Alberto Altoviti married Ottaviana de' Medici, cousin of Grand Duke Ferdinand II.
 Alberto was appointed senator and later Grand Chancellor of Tuscany.
 Emperor Ferdinand II elevated him to the title of Marquis of the Holy Roman Empire and later members of the family became actively involved in the Berlin salon culture.

-Giulio Rospigliosi was a descendent of Giovanna Altoviti and created cardinal by Pope Alexander VII and succeed him as Pope Clement IX.
+Giulio Rospigliosi was a descendant of Giovanna Altoviti and created cardinal by Pope Alexander VII and succeed him as Pope Clement IX.
 He embellished the city of Rome with famous works commissioned to Bernini, including the angels of Ponte Sant'Angelo next to Palazzo Altoviti and the colonnade of Saint Peter's Basilica.

 In the 18th century, Pope Clement XII also with blood ties to the Altoviti presided over the growth of a surplus in the papal finances.
 He thus became known for building the new façade of the Basilica di San Giovanni in Laterano, beginning construction of the Trevi Fountain, and the purchase of Cardinal Alessandro Albani's collection of antiquities for the papal gallery.
 In his 1738 bull In eminenti apostolatus, he provides the first public papal condemnation of Freemasonry.
 One of the numerous Altoviti palazzos Florence was called dei Visacci with portraits of famous Florentine people such as Amerigo Vespucci, Francesco Guicciardini and Dante carved in the façade, and the halls frescoed by Lorenzo del Moro and Tommaso Redi.
 The palazzo became later home to the Florentine masonic lodge of the Grande Oriente d’Italia.

 Giovambattista Altoviti was able to expand the family collection as he inherited at the request of his friend Pietro Paolo Avila, his palazzo in Rome together with his prestigious art collection and the name Avila was joined to the name Altoviti.
+The noble titles of the extinct lines Altoviti-Medici and Altoviti-Galetti were also inherited by his descendants.

 When in the 19th century parts of the collection were sold, the portrait of Bindo Altoviti was sold to Ludwig I of Bavaria and the statues of the Villa Adriana to the Borghese family.